ahadjixenofontos/pres-pipeline/PITCHME.md

 As anyone who's ever done research, whether in an academic context or in the R&D department of a company can tell you, there's a lot that has to happen before you get to a place where you can make inference.

 A pipeline for your data analysis includes the following, very broadly defined stages:
-In the design phase, you sharpen the question, make sure you have what you need to answer it In the implementation phase, you dive in deep with the data, explore it, clean it, play with it and develop your intuition about it
+In the design phase, you sharpen the question, make sure you have what you need to answer it.
+In the implementation phase, you dive in deep with the data, explore it, clean it, play with it and develop your intuition about it.
-In the inference stage, you build models, evaluate them, create visualizations and communicate the insights
+In the inference stage, you build models, evaluate them, create visualizations and communicate the insights.
+These are iterative and connect to each other in ways that this diagram ignores.

 The decisions you make along the way will be informed by the context of your data analysis.
 Two people can start at exactly the same place in terms of what data and methods are available to them and ask very similar questions, but the sight differences in their objectives will translate to different actions being appropriate at each stage.